 You may know about a few other common thickening agents in cooking.
 You have gluten and pectin that are more often used for desserts as they create more of a gel like texture that you want.
 Eggs when tempered properly (we’ll talk about that another day!) can work as a very subtle and smooth mild sort of thickener.

-There are other starches as well but by far the biggest competitor to a flour roux is the cornstarch slurry.
+There are other starches as well, but by far the biggest competitor to a flour roux is the cornstarch slurry.
 I’ve seen some places that call cornstarch slurry (a mixture of water and cornstarch that is to be added to a hot mixture) as the better alternative to a roux.
 Heck no!
-Now there are some benefits to cornstarch slurry, it can be a little smoother and it doesn’t taste like anything on it’s own.
+Now there are some benefits to cornstarch slurry, it can be a little smoother and it doesn’t taste like anything on its own.
 With that said, I still don’t prefer it.
 To counter the second point, roux doesn’t have to taste like flour.
-If you ensure that you cook the roux a bit both before and after you add your liquid it will greatly reduces the floury taste.
+If you ensure that you cook the roux a bit both before and after you add your liquid, it will greatly reduce the floury taste.
 Secondly, my biggest issue with a cornstarch slurry is that can break.
-If you over cook a mixture with a corn starch slurry it can potentially separate and ruin your whole dish.
+If you overcook a mixture with a cornstarch slurry it can potentially separate and ruin your whole dish.
 It’s much too unstable for me and whenever I can I go for the roux.

 One last tip: You can totally make up roux ahead and freeze it.
 Then just skip the roux step in any recipe and once your mixture is hot, add in the roux and it will beautifully melt and thicken your soup and/or sauce!